emeraldsanto/lunch-n-learns/advanced-typescript/content/type-guards.md

 <!-- Section 1 -->
 ##### What is it?

-A way to define special functions used to assert that a user defined piece of data conforms to a certain type.
+A way to define special functions used to assert that a piece of data conforms to a certain type.

 <!-- Section 2 -->